Alexzihaohu/2021s1final/ccc.md

 - A set of architectural principles, patterns and criteria that support modularity, encapsulation, loose coupling, separation of concerns, reuse and composability
 - A programming model complete with standards, tools and technologies that supports development and support of services (note that there can be many flavours of services)
 - A middleware solution optimized for service assembly, orchestration, monitoring, and management, e.g. as workflows.

+#### How has the evolution of service-oriented architectures supported Cloud computing

+- SOA has the standardized interface so that software can interact with each other, but cloud provider will have to build their own interface with different technologies and programming language, which is the bottleneck of SOA.
+- The loose coupling property in SOA make sure communications among servers are efficient because the it minimizes the dependencies among components.
+- The statelessness property both exist in REST and SOAP.
+This property ensures both the server and the client can understand any message received, even without seeing previous messages.
+- With ReST, which actually helped with the cloud computing, ReST APIs such as Openstack can interact with the cloud itself.
+- Lastly, the service usually supplements with meta data by which they can be discovered and interpreted effectively.

 #### SoA Design Principles